jaredcouncil/Springboard_introduction/introduction.md

 Three things I hope to gain from this course are:

 1. Learn how data scientists gather/analyze data
-2. An understanding of how machine learning can be useful for the editorial side of journalism
+2. Coding skills to build vizualizations, as well as automation and suggestion engines
-3. Coding skills to build automation and suggestion engines
+3. An understanding of how machine learning can be useful for the editorial side of journalism

 # What challenges I anticipate facing